 This way, you can print two or more pages per sheet.
 The necessary parameters can be adjusted under the Multiple pages per sheet section in Settings > Advanced.

 Bulk printing of files with several pages per sheet is possible not only for PDF files but for other multipage documents too.
 Learn more about batch printing with multiple pages per sheet with Print Conductor.

 Batch printing multiple PDF files at once

 Batch printing PDF can be very advantageous.
-With the right application (such as Print Conductor or FolderMill), you can easily send different filetypes such as Excel, Word, PowerPoint, or PDF and send them to the printer as a single print job.
-It comes in handy when, e.g., you need to quickly print a set of files that requires the use of all of these different formats or a lot of various PDF documents.
+With the right application (such as Print Conductor or FolderMill), you can easily send different filetypes – Excel, Word, PowerPoint, or PDF – and send them to the printer as a single print job.
+It comes in handy when, e.g., you need to quickly print a set of files that requires the use of all of these different formats or many various PDF documents.
 Another advantage of this approach is that you don't need to open each file manually and thus can save much time.

 How to print multiple PDF files on Windows